On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Experimental Evaluation

-\textbf{Attack performance metric.} We rely on the attacker's re-identification accuracy (RID-ACC) metric to measure the quality of the re-identification attack, which corresponds to how many times the user is correctly re-identified in the top-$k$ groups, for top-$k \in \{1, 5, 10\}$.
+\textbf{Attack performance metric.} We measure the quality of the re-identification attack with the attacker's re-identification accuracy (RID-ACC) metric, which corresponds to how many times the user is correctly re-identified in the top-$k$ groups, for top-$k$ $\in \{1, 10\}$.